-Chilton Williamson, Jr. is the editor of Chronicles: A Magazine of American Culture.
+Chilton Williamson, Jr. is the editor of Chronicles: A Magazine of American Culture and acting president of The Rockford Institute.
 He was Chronicles' senior editor for books from 1989 to June 2015.
 Before joining Chronicles, he worked as history editor at Saint Martin's Press, after which he became literary and then senior editor at National Review (1976-1989).
 He holds a B.A. in European history from Columbia College with four years of graduate work in American History from Columbia University.
 He is the author of After Tocqueville: The Promise and Failure of Democracy, The Education of Héctor Villa, Mexico Way, The Conservative Bookshelf, The Hundredth Meridian, The Immigration Mystique: America's False Conscience, Saltbound: A Block Island Winter, Roughnecking It, Desert Light, and The Homestead.
 He has been published in, among others, the Arizona Republic, National Review, Harper's, and The New Republic.
 He and his wife, Maureen, live in Wyoming.

 Scott P. Richert is the executive editor of Chronicles: A Magazine of American Culture.
 He joined the Institute in 1996 after completing his doctoral coursework at the Catholic University of America in Washington, D.C., where he interned at Accuracy in Media and the National Humanities Institute.
 Scott holds an M.A. in political theory from the Catholic University of America.
 He has been published in, among others, The Family in America, This World, Culture Wars, and Humanitas.
 He is the Guide to Catholicism at About.com, and serves as president of the board of directors of The Pregnancy Care Center of Rockford.
 He and his wife, Amy, have eight children.